mobile app bar

 Former Marquette Golden Eagles player Dwyane Wade shoots during a timeout during the first half of the game against the Providence Friars at Fiserv Forum.

-There are many perks to being a top tier pro athlete — fame, money, hobnobbing with the rich and the famous.
-But there is also a brutal downside the savage toll that it takes on the body.
-And no one knows this better than Dwyane Wade, arguably one of the greatest shooting guards in NBA history.
+While there are many perks to being a top-tier pro athlete from fame, money, and rubbing shoulders with the rich and the famous there is also a brutal downside.
+Playing all those years at the highest level, pushing the physical limits, takes a savage toll on the body.
+And no one knows this better than Dwyane Wade, one of the greatest shooting guards in NBA history.

 “You go through surgeries, you go through concussions, you go through a lot of physical and mental pain.
-So, I do not, do not, wanna ever feel that again,” he concluded.
+So, I do not, do not, wanna ever feel that again,” he stated.

-The Hall of Famer, despite being one of the most accomplished athletes in the league, believes that his career would’ve been on another level if it weren’t for the surgeries.
-During a conversation with Shannon Sharpe on Club Shay Shay, he was asked, “What’s D-Wade’s numbers?”, if the injuries had never happened.
+The Hall of Famer believes that his career would’ve been on another level if it weren’t for the surgeries.
+During a 2023 conversation with Shannon Sharpe on Club Shay Shay, he was asked, “What’s D-Wade’s numbers?” if the injuries had never happened.

 View this post on Instagram